A first taste of Athletics…

 Sportshall's exciting mix of skills, awards and competition appeals to children of all ages and abilities.

 The Sportshall Pathway starts from Year 1 with the teaching of basic skills using the Sportshall Infant Programme.
-By year 3 children can progress using the UKA Sportshall Awards which offer a means for children to monitor their progress all the way through to Year 9.
+By year 3 children can progress using the British Athletics Sportshall Awards which offer a means for children to monitor their progress all the way through to Year 9.

 At club level, the Sportshall UK Championships provide the competitive focus for many young athletes between October and March.
 Each county stages a local programme of competition and trials to select teams with the majority providing regular competition for athletics clubs via a county league.
 The Championships conclude with the UK Final held in Birmingham in April each year.